Forecasters call for at least 10 times as much snow in Washington this winter compared to last

 Temperatures: Slightly colder than normal

-Despite La Niña, Dorian says numerous factors point to a configuration of weather patterns over the oceans and high latitudes that will favor cold, snowy weather.
-“Many signs point to colder-than-normal conditions this winter season across the northern U.S. including in the Mid-Atlantic region and the virtually snowless winter of last year is quite likely not going to repeat itself,” he concludes.
+Despite La Niña, Dorian says, numerous factors point to an alignment of weather patterns over the oceans and high latitudes that will favor cold, snowy weather.
+“Many signs point to colder than normal conditions ... and the virtually snowless winter of last year is quite likely not going to repeat itself,” he concludes.

 Paul Pastelok, AccuWeather